 Psychedelics have a bad reputation for being abused as party drugs, but that wasn’t always the case.
-People originally used psychedelic drugs to establish a spiritual connection with the universe and better understand themselves and their place in the cosmos.
+People initially used psychedelic drugs to establish a spiritual connection with the universe and better understand themselves and their place in the cosmos.
 Many traditional rituals include psychedelics as a core component, a nearly universal truth that extended across geographical and cultural boundaries.

 Using psychedelics responsibly requires some forethought and planning.
 Preparing yourself and your environment is essential if you want to have a positive psychedelic experience.
-Let’s discuss set and setting.
+Let’s discuss the set and setting.

 When people talk about set, they mean mindset.
-Your emotional state, expectations, and general outlook can all color your experience.
+Your emotional state, expectations and general outlook can all color your experience.
 If you’re filled with negative thoughts, anger, or fear, you’re more likely to have a negative experience.
 Using psychedelics is like looking in an unforgiving mirror in some ways.

 Many users find it helpful to relax with intention before their trip.
 Meditation, yoga, and breathing exercises are great ways to help you put your mind and body at ease.
 Some people also recommend verbalizing your intentions.
 Take a few minutes to focus on having a positive experience and state it aloud.
 Writing your intentions down can also help.

-Set is about getting your internal state in order, and setting is about making sure your external state is as well.
+Set is about getting your internal state in order, and the setting is about making sure your external state is as well.
 Your environment can have a big impact on your trip, so it’s worth thinking carefully about where you have your experience.

 Experienced psychedelic users often recommend having some music and art nearby to occupy your attention.
 Psychedelics enhance your perception and creativity, and having ways to channel your newfound senses can be helpful.

 It is also good to have a trusted friend with you as a sober companion (called a trip sitter) if your trip doesn’t go according to plan.